 Traumatic brain injuries are complicated, and you can be sure that the insurance company and its lawyers will put up a fight.
 But we fight back for our clients.
-That’s why so many New York personal injury victims rely on the experienced advocacy of Miller, Montiel, & Strano, P.C.
+That’s why so many Nassau and Suffolk County personal injury victims rely on the experienced advocacy of Miller, Montiel, & Strano, P.C.

 What Is A Traumatic Brain Injury?